sfedia/sfedia.github.io/_pages/about.md

   - /about.html
 ---

 I am a Computational Linguistics student at Saarland University, currently serving as a research assistant at [the Machine Translation Group at DFKI](https://www.dfki.de/en/web/research/research-departments/multilinguality-and-language-technology/).
-I previously interned at Yandex as a software developer.
+I previously interned at Yandex as a software engineer.

 My research interests lie in the domains of natural language understanding, machine translation, and natural language representation.